Country of origin: Taiwan

 It also taught him the value of a solid work ethic.
 When Huang started NVIDIA in 1993, it was “the world’s last computer graphics company to have been founded,” he told the BBC.
 But, with his diligence and perseverance, NVIDIA survived and outstripped the competition.
 According to Huang, “It didn’t matter to us whether people believed in us.
 We believed in ourselves.
 We had the courage to follow our own path.”

-NVIDIA invented the Graphics Processing Unit (GPU) in 1999 and has set new standards in visual computing with interactive graphics on tablets, portable media players and workstations.
-Its technology has been used in movies like Harry Potter, Iron Man and Avatar and is at the center of the most cutting-edge trends in technology: virtual reality, artificial intelligence and self-driving cars.
+NVIDIA has set new standards in visual computing with its products used in portable media players, workstations and for video games and video editing.
+Its GPUs for consumers are some of the top-selling in the world.
+Its technology has been used in movies like Iron Man, Avatar and the “Harry Potter” series and is at the center of the most cutting-edge trends in technology: virtual reality, artificial intelligence and self-driving cars.

 In 2017, Huang was named Fortune’s Businessperson of the Year and Harvard Business Review ranked him No. 3 on its list of the world’s 100 best-performing CEOs over the lifetime of their tenure.
 Huang has given back by funding an engineering building at Stanford, his alma mater.